violetwanjiru/Sales_data_analysis./README.md

 # Sales_data_analysis.
-# Sales Analysis: Staffing Trends
+# Sales Analysis: Unlocking Growth in Contractor Staffing

 ## 📌 Project Background
+Clipboard Health has a nationwide opportunity to expand its contractor staffing services, but not all nursing homes rely on contractors equally.
+Some facilities face staff shortages, while others primarily use full-time employees—potential untapped markets.

+By analyzing 2024 Q2 PBJ staffing data and other CMS datasets, we can identify high-demand regions, understaffed facilities, and homes with low contractor utilization.
+This data-driven approach will help the sales team prioritize outreach, maximize impact, and grow Clipboard Health’s market share in the contractor staffing space.
 This project analyzes staffing trends within a sales-driven organization to understand workforce allocation, efficiency, and cost management.
-The company operates in the [industry name] sector and has been active for [X years].
+The company has been active for 9 years and operates in the healthcare sector.
 It follows a hybrid workforce model, utilizing both contracted and full-time employees to meet business demands.

 Key business metrics include:
 - **Total staffing hours** (contractors vs. employees)